CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the use of Gemini (Google DeepMind) for assistance in enhancing the grammatical precision and presentation of this paper.
-We certify that the experimental design, data curation, analysis, and all scientific conclusions presented herein accurately represent the original contributions of the authors.
+We acknowledge the use of Gemini (Google DeepMind) and Claude (Anthropic) for assistance in enhancing the grammatical precision and presentation of this paper.
+The experimental design, data curation, analysis, and all scientific conclusions accurately represent the original contributions of the authors.